-Academic calendars will be established at least four years in advance so that students may plan their schedules and University units may plan events.
-Revisions to approved calendars must be made no less than two years before the date the calendar goes into effect.
+Academic calendars must be established at least four years in advance so that students may plan their schedules and University units may plan events.
+Changes in dates to previously approved calendars must be made at least two years before the start of the academic year of that calendar.

 A. Fall and Spring Semesters

-- There will be two semesters, each of which will include a minimum of 70 days of instructions, a maximum of 75 days of instruction, and approximately one week of final examinations (including Saturdays but not Sundays).
+- The academic calendar has a fall and a spring semester, each of which includes a minimum of 70 days of instruction, a maximum of 75 days of instruction, and approximately one week of final examinations (including Saturdays but not Sundays).

-- Colleges and campuses may authorize courses shorter or longer than the semester, subject to the approval of appropriate college or academic unit curriculum review committees.
+- Courses shorter or longer than the semester are subject to the approval of appropriate college or academic unit review committees.

 B. Summer Term